kohpai/kohpai.github.io/_posts/2017-01-29-what-actually-is-intelligence!?.md

 ...

 When I was young, I had an hypothesis about this.
 It was simply like this:
-"An intelligent one is capable of infering things faster than regular people, given same data or information".
+"An intelligent one is capable of inferring things faster than regular people, given same data or information".
 This statement was quite true for me, until now.

 One day, during a class of Artificial Intelligence at my college,